claucece/torguts/00-overview.md

 it fits together, what functionality is available for extending Tor, and gives some notes on how Tor got that way.

-Tor remains a work in progress: We've been working on it for more than a decade, and we've learned a lot about good coding since we first started.
+Tor remains a work in progress: we've been working on it for more than a decade, and we've learned a lot about good coding since we first started.
 This means, however, that some of the older pieces of Tor will have some "code smell" in them that could sure stand a brisk